mobi-nex/adborc/REFERENCE.md

 ## Usage

-`adborc` commands are organized into subcommands.
+*AdbOrc* commands are organized into subcommands.
 There are four types of subcommands:

-1. `system` commands
+1. *System* commands
-2. `marketmaker` commands
+2. *MarketMaker* commands
-3. `supplier` commands
+3. *Supplier* commands
-4. `consumer` commands
+4. *Consumer* commands

 The `marketmaker`, `supplier` and `consumer` commands are prefixed with the respective role.
 For example, `adborc marketmaker start` starts the marketmaker.
 The `system` commands are not prefixed with any role.
 For example, `adborc init` initializes the system.

 The `system` commands are used to initialize the system and interact with system as a whole.
-The `marketmaker` commands are used to start the system in `marketmaker` mode and interact with the `marketmaker`.
-Similarly, the `supplier` and `consumer` commands are used to start the system in `supplier` and `consumer` mode and interact with the respective roles.
+The `marketmaker` commands are used to start the system in *MarketMaker* mode and interact with the *marketmaker*.
+Similarly, the `supplier` and `consumer` commands are used to start the system in *Supplier* and *Consumer* mode and interact with the respective roles.

 ## System Commands